databio/pepatac/README.md

 ## Pipeline features at-a-glance

-This features are explained in more detail later in this README.
+These features are explained in more detail later in this README.

 **Prealignments**.
 The pipeline can (optionally) first align to any number of reference assemblies separately before the primary genome alignment.
-This increases both speed and accuracy and can be used, for example, to aligning sequentially to mtDNA, repeats, or spike-ins.
+This increases both speed and accuracy and can be used, for example, to align sequentially to mtDNA, repeats, or spike-ins.

 **Scalability**.
-This pipeline is built on [looper](https://github.com/epigen/looper), so it can run locally if your project is simple, but it also employs a standardized interface to any cluster resource manager.
+This pipeline is built on [looper](https://github.com/epigen/looper), so it can run locally or with any cluster resource manager.

 **Fraction of reads in peaks (FRIP)**.
-By default, the pipeline will calculate the FRIP as a quality control, using the peaks it identifies internally.
+By default, the pipeline will calculate the FRIP using the peaks it identifies.
 Optionally, it can **also** calculate a FRIP using a reference set of peaks (for example, from another experiment).

 **TSS enrichments**.
-The pipeline produces nice quality control plots.
+The pipeline produces various nice QC plots.

 ## Installing

 **Prerequisite python packages**.
-This pipeline uses [pypiper](https://github.com/epigen/pypiper) to run a pipeline for a single sample, and [looper](https://github.com/epigen/looper) to handle multi-sample projects (for either local or cluster computation).
-It uses the [pararead](https://github.com/databio/pararead) module for processing reads in parallel.
+This pipeline uses [pypiper](https://github.com/epigen/pypiper) to run a single sample, [looper](https://github.com/epigen/looper) to handle multi-sample projects (for either local or cluster computation), and [pararead](https://github.com/databio/pararead) for parallel processing sequence reads.
 You can do a user-specific install of these like this:

 ```
 pip install --user https://github.com/epigen/pypiper/zipball/master